akamai/terraform-provider-akamai/docs/data-sources/cloudlets_request_control_match_rule.md

 ---
-layout: "akamai"
+layout: akamai
-page_title: "Akamai: akamai_cloudlets_request_control_match_rule"
-subcategory: "Cloudlets"
+subcategory: Cloudlets
-description: |-
- Request Control match rule
 ---

 # akamai_cloudlets_request_control_match_rule

 Every policy version specifies the match rules that govern how the Cloudlet is used.
 Matches specify conditions that need to be met in the incoming request.

 Use the `akamai_cloudlets_request_control_match_rule` data source to build a match rule JSON object for the Request Control Cloudlet.

 ## Basic usage